 The name of Cranial Osteopathy came from Dr William Garner Sutherland, who discovered this gentle motion of the bones in the skull in 1898.
 He subsequently named this motion “cranial rhythm”, hence the name of the technique.

-It has since been discovered that this gentle motion is present all over the body and is referred to by Osteopaths as Involuntary Mechanism or more commonly, the Primary Respiratory Mechanism (PRM).
+It has since been discovered that this gentle motion is present all over the body and is referred to by Osteopaths as Involuntary Mechanism or more commonly, the Primary Respiratory Mechanism (PRM) or Primary Respiration.
 The name “Cranial Osteopathy” still remains yet the treatment can take place anywhere on the body and is used to treat the whole.

 About Primary Respiratory Mechanism (PRM)

 The PRM is a very small motion consisting of very small amplitude.
 It can take from 30 to 90 seconds for motion to move from one direction to another.
 Tension in the body can disturb the PRM and, therefore, using a finely-tuned sense of touch, the Osteopath can sense from where this disturbance may be coming.
 This may even be away from the actual site of pain that the patient originally presented with.
 It can also give the Osteopath an overall sense of how the body is feeling, be that healthy, or stressed and tired.
 Treatment involves rebalancing the PRM so that through its self-healing capabilities, the body may be able to function at its optimum health.

 Cranial Osteopathy treats the whole body so while it may hep to treat the presenting symptoms, a wide range of conditions may benefit from the treatment.
 Cranial Osteopathy is essentially a technique that may help to minimise tension in the musculoskeletal system and as a result, it may help with: